binnev/recipes/md/spinach-and-king-prawns.md

 - [ ] 1 tsp curry powder
 - [ ] 0.5 tsp chilli powder
 - [ ] 3 fresh tomatoes, cut into eight pieces each
-- [ ] fresh coriander, roughly chopped
+- [ ] Fresh coriander, roughly chopped

 ## Method:
-1. put frozen prawns in lukewarm water and heat until cooking
+1. Put frozen prawns in lukewarm water and heat until cooking
-2. add 3 tbsp vegetable oil in another hot pan.
+2. Add 3 tbsp vegetable oil in another hot pan.
 Lightly brown the garlic then add the onions, chillies, and salt.
 Cook until onions are translucent
-3. add all spices.
+3. Add all spices.
 Cook for few minutes, then add 1 cup water to create a sauce.
 Add tomatoes and cook until it thickens a little (15 minutes or so).
 Cover with lid to soften tomatoes.
-4. add prawns tomatoes, ket sunner for a few minutes
+4. Add prawns tomatoes, ket sunner for a few minutes
-5. stir in spinach.
+5. Stir in spinach.
 Cover and cook for 15 minutes, stirring occasionally.
 Add spinach a bit at a time and stir in.
 Cover and simmer for ~15 minutes, then take lid off and let excess water boil off (stir occasionally)